Skip to main content Skip to footer site map

 • Registered nurses may be classified as exempt in some states

-What Is the Difference Between Exempt and Non-Exempt Employees?
+What Is the Difference Between Exempt and Nonexempt Employees?

-Exempt Non-exempt
+Exempt Nonexempt

-Little direct supervision May be directly supervised
+Have little direct supervision May be directly supervised

 Has authority/ability to make recommendations, though may not provide the final approval Employees working in positions where job tasks are routine

-Exempt vs. Non-Exempt Compensation
+Exempt vs. Nonexempt Compensation

-Exempt employees are paid on a salary or fee basis which means that they typically must receive their predetermined salary each workweek regardless of the quality or quantity of work performed.
-Subject to limited exceptions (e.g., first and last week of work, unpaid FMLA leave, etc.) an exempt employee must receive their full salary for any week in which they perform any work regardless of the number of hours or days worked.
+One of the chief differences between exempt vs. nonexempt workers is how they are compensated.
+Exempt employees are generally not subject to the FLSA regulations governing minimum wage and overtime pay.
+Rather, exempt employees are paid on a salary or fee basis, meaning they typically must receive their predetermined salary each workweek regardless of the quality or quantity of work performed.
+Subject to limited exceptions (e.g., the first and last week of work, unpaid FMLA leave, etc.), an exempt employee must receive their full salary for any week they perform any work regardless of the number of hours or days worked.

-Exempt vs. Non-Exempt Job Function
+Exempt vs. Nonexempt Job Duties

-Consequences of Exempt vs. Non-Exempt Misclassification
+Consequences of Exempt vs. Nonexempt Misclassification

 Incorrectly classifying an employee can result in fines and penalties, which may include payment for back wages.
-Make sure you adhere to the following best practices to avoid the expensive consequences of misclassification:
+Make sure you adhere to the following best practices to avoid the expensive consequences of employee misclassification:

-1. Review and understand the rules and regulations outlined by the FLSA regarding exempt vs. non-exempt classifications.
+1. Review and understand the rules and regulations outlined by the FLSA regarding exempt vs. nonexempt classifications.

 2. Next, turn your attention to your state, as several states have their own regulations around this subject.